MisterVladimir/vslearn/README.md

 Introduction
 ------------------
-*vslearn* is an image annotation tool that helps non-technical folks generate ground truth bounding box data used as ground truth for training object detection convolutional neural networks.
+*vslearn* is an image annotation tool that helps non-technical folks generate ground truth bounding boxes used in training neural networks.
+Basically: (1) humans draw bounding boxes around objects of interest and (2) feed the images + bounding boxes into a neural net so it can learn to predict bounding boxes around similar objects.
 I created this product as part of my [Insight Data Science](https://www.insightdatascience.com/) project consulting for [WellthApp](https://wellthapp.com/home).

 Installation